THinnerichs/DTI-VOODOO/ideas/ideas.md

 Questions for Robert:
+- Models
+  - node classification vs graph classification
   - inductive vs. transductive: what exactly?
+  - discuss models in detail
   - weakness of filters

+- Data
   - What could be node features fitting better for bottom up approach?
   - Compare against results of other approaches on what dataset?
 Which ones got dataset?
 Union sufficient?
     - HAVE LOOK AT SOTA PAPERS!!!!
   - Maybe use better features for drugs?